cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

-Testing VR games with WiVRn and WlxOverlay-S on Fedora, using XRizer.
+Testing VR games with WiVRn and WlxOverlay-S on Fedora, using XRizer for SteamVR/OpenVR compatibility.

 ### Shortcuts
 - [Setup](#setup)